JoshuaOliphant/ResumeRocket/spec.md

 ## Implementation Guidelines

-1. **Priority Order**: Tasks are listed in recommended implementation order, but PDF improvements should be highest priority
+1. **Priority Order**: ATS-Enhanced UI improvements should be implemented first to showcase the already completed backend enhancements, followed by the remaining resume comparison features
 2. **Independent Development**: Each task can be implemented independently of others if needed
 3. **Testing**: Test each component thoroughly before considering it complete
 4. **User Focus**: Keep the end-user experience as the primary consideration